ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.

-Insecure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and Target Resources are not on the same origin.
+Non-secure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and Target Resources are not on the same origin.
 If messages are forwarded between these resources without the protections afforded by HTTPS, they could be inspected or